-(I’m honored to share this beautiful guest post from my dear friend, Mandi Richards of Messy Wife, Blessed Life. -Haley)
+(I’m honored to share this beautiful guest post from my dear friend, Mandi Richards. -Haley)

 I thought I woke up every morning willing to do God’s will.
 I made choices that others questioned (like marrying young and starting our family early – both without much money in the bank, giving up grad school for life as a stay-at-home mom) but I did so willingly and with great joy because I believed they were God’s will for my life.

 But not really.
 You see, they were also my will for my life.
 My plans.
 My desires.
 They just so happened to line up with God’s will for me.
 I completely ignored (or perhaps, more aptly, was blind to) the fact that these things were easy for me to do because I wanted them as well.
 Sure, they didn’t line up with society’s expectations so I did get some flak for them, but they lined up with my expectations.
 I always wanted to be a wife and mother, a stay-at-home mom in specific, so even though these choices were questioned by some, they were the fulfillment of my childhood dreams.
 They made me happy.